• Skip to primary navigation

 How do I store leftovers?

-Let the chicken poppers cool to room temperature before storing them in an airtight container.
+Let the chicken poppers cool briefly before storing them in an airtight container.
 Refrigerate them for up to 3 days, or freeze them for 2-3 months.
 Thaw them in the fridge overnight and then reheat in the oven at 350°F for 10-15 minutes, until they’re warm and sizzling.

 Serving suggestions